kasliwalr/robotics/README.md

 Please click on the link above to be directed to appropriate content

 ## Contributing
-You will find the details in relevant READMEs for the above projects.
+Courses are not open for contribution.
+You will find contribution guidelines for projects in relevant READMEs in the links above.

 ## Author
 Rishabh Kasliwal